 Another risky area for property owners involves slip trips and falls on stairways.
 Stairs can be tricky in that it can be extremely easy for someone to lose his or her step while walking up or down a set of stairs.
 Stairs must meet important codes and standards to make them safe, which include the length of tread, height of banisters, adequate lighting, etc.

 Another area where individuals can easily fall and hurt themselves are on elevators and escalators.
 These devices are meant to help people go from one floor to another in a building, but they can prove to be troublesome for safety reasons.
 Because they are meant to carry passengers specifically, the property owner has a greater legal duty to make sure that they are routinely maintained and up to code.

-The Most Common Defenses in Slip and Fall Accident Claims.
+The Most Common Defenses in Slip and Fall Cases / Accident Claims.

 The defendant claims they took ‘reasonable steps’ to prevent the accident.
-Not every fall at a supermarket, restaurant or shopping center is enough to file a personal injury lawsuit.
+One of the number one defenses in slip and fall cases, not every fall at a supermarket, restaurant or shopping center is enough to file a personal injury lawsuit.
 The person must prove that their injuries were caused by the property owner’s negligence.
 Property owners must take ‘reasonable steps’ to protect individuals from harm.

 The danger was obvious to a reasonable person.
-The open and obvious doctrine can deflect liability when accidents and injuries are caused by a known hazard.
+Another common defense in slip and fall cases, the open and obvious doctrine can deflect liability when accidents and injuries are caused by a known hazard.
 Individuals visiting a property have a duty of care to avoid obvious dangers.
 The open and obvious defense would fail if building code violations are discovered that led to the accident.